 The Wireless Security settings configure the security of your wireless network.
-There are two wireless security options supported by the Gateway: Pre-Shared Key and WEP.
-(Pre-Shared Key is a security standard stronger than WEP (Wired Equivalent Privacy) encryption.
+There are six wireless security options supported by the Gateway: WPA-Personal, WPA2-Personal, WPA-Enterprise, WPA2-Enterprise, RADIUS, and WEP.
+WPA stands for Pre-Shared Key, which is a security standard stronger than WEP (Wired Equivalent Privacy) encryption.
+WPA2 is a more advanced, more secure version of WPA.
+WPA-Enterprise, WPA2-Enterprise, and RADIUS use a RADIUS (Remote Authentication Dial-In User Service) server for authentication.
 These are briefly discussed here.
 For detailed instructions on configuring wireless security for the Gateway, turn to "Appendix B: Wireless Security."

 If you want to disable wireless security, select Disable from the drop-down menu for Security Mode.